 Seminary in Washington DC.
-The National Capital Semester for Seminarians (NCSS) is open to a limited number of MDiv students in their middler year and to dual-degree students in years two and three.
+The National Capital Semester for Seminarians (NCSS) is open to MDiv students in their middler year and to dual-degree students in years two or three.
 NCSS brings together seminary students from accredited theological schools across the country for a combination of classroom experience, field visits, and internships.
 It offers seminar-style engagement with a changing array of questions in public life, exposure to those involved in policy formation, implementation, and critique, and the opportunity for hands-on experience in one of the wide range of organizations doing research, advocacy, and implementation.
 Participants retain their enrollment at and pay tuition to Princeton Seminary during the program, and are eligible for financial assistance.
-Housing, meal costs, and any additional fees as required by Wesley are paid directly to Wesley Seminary and students bear their own costs for books, transportation, and miscellaneous expenses.
+Housing and meal costs are paid directly to Wesley Seminary and students bear their own costs for books, transportation, and miscellaneous expenses.
 Students who apply and are selected for this program will postpone their academic-year field education placement until their senior year.
-For additional information and an NCSS application, visit the registrar's website.
-Interested students must notify the Princeton Seminary registrar, complete the Princeton Seminary supplement, and complete the Wesley Seminary online application.
-All completed materials must be submitted to the Princeton Seminary registrar no later than October 15 (for the following spring semester).
+For additional information, visit the NCSS website.
+Interested students must complete the Princeton Seminary Application Supplement on the Registrar's website and submit all completed material to the Office of the Registrar no later than March 29 2018 (for the 2018-2019 spring semester).
 Applications will then be submitted to the Religion and Society Committee for approval.
+A maximum number of three students will be admitted during the 2018-2019 academic year.
+Students must confirm their admission into this program no later than June 15.